jkomoros/CASsim/README.md

 ```

 You do **not** need to create `types/dashed-simulator-name.GENERATED.js`.
 Then, run `npm run generate` and it will
 generate that file for you.
+Be sure to check in `src/simulators/types/dashed-simulator-name.GENERATED.js` into source control!

 ### Simulator Class